-Continuously variable noise cancelling low frequency crossfeed, a precision ±0.1dB RIAA dedicated equalisation amplifier stage, 3rd order subsonic filter, gain switch for HOMC, and a fully balanced output that can drive 20V RMS into a 2kΩ load make for what may very well be the best MM and HOMC listening currently on the market.
+Continuously variable noise cancelling low frequency crossfeed, a precision ±0.1dB RIAA dedicated equalisation amplifier stage, 3rd order subsonic filter, gain switch for low output cartridges, and a fully balanced output that can drive 20V RMS into a 2kΩ load, make for what may very well be the best vinyl listening currently on the market.

 Ashley Cox, Audio Appraisal

-All too often, cheap switching power supplies are commonplace in consumer audio, leading to a troubling variety of ill effects ranging from audible mains buzz, all the way to damage to the equipment unfortunate enough to be connected up to these cheap and noisy devices.
-In order to suppress the switching noise to the legally required levels, the output has to be coupled back onto the mains with a small capacitor, injecting mains currents into the audio ground path.
+All too often, cheap switching power supplies are commonplace in consumer audio, leading to ill effects ranging from audible mains buzz, all the way to damage to the equipment unfortunate enough to be connected up to these cheap and noisy devices.
+To suppress the switching noise to the legally required levels, the output has to be coupled back onto the mains with a small capacitor, injecting mains currents into the audio ground path.

-In addition to this, these cheap units mostly use a sub-optimal 'single supply rail' arrangement where the ground which the audio signal is referenced to is injected with the highly non-linear power currents of active amplifying devices which often significantly degrade distortion performance.
+To make things worse, these cheap units mostly use a sub-optimal 'single supply rail' arrangement, where the audio reference ground is injected with the highly non-linear power currents of active amplifying devices which often significantly degrade distortion performance.
 Sometimes an internal DC to DC converter is used to generate a split supply, but that brings the screeching switching electronics into the enclosure right alongside the sensitive linear audio path.